The Idea Farm: How to Sow, Grow, and Harvest Great Blog Post Ideas

 Test New Angles

-The difference between a good blog post and a great one can be as simple as finding the right angle—a novel, interesting way of framing the argument.
+The difference between a good blog post and a great one can be as simple as finding the right angle — a novel, interesting way of framing the argument.
 Often, relatively useful ideas will find their way into your idea farm.
 These could be turned into functional blog posts there and then, but by leaving them to “mature,” you’ll often find a stronger, more interesting way to present the point.

 The Auteur Theory of Content Marketing started life as a mind-numbingly simple idea: in marketing, it’s important to repeat yourself.
-We found a better angle by taking inspiration from another idea from the farm—High-Concept Content: the Hollywood Framework for Crafting Popular Content—and borrowing our hook from the world of cinema.
+We found a better angle by taking inspiration from another idea from the farm — High-Concept Content: the Hollywood Framework for Crafting Popular Content — and borrowing our hook from the world of cinema.

-In a similar vein, “summarize your idea at the start of your article” borrowed from a military communications framework to become BLUF: The Military Standard That Can Make Your Writing More Powerful.
-“Don’t over-rely on SEO tools” metamorphosed through a few dozen variations until it became Copycat Content: SEO Tools Got Us Here, Humans Will Get Us Out.
+In a similar vein, “summarize your idea at the start of your article” borrowed from a military communications framework to becomeBLUF: The Military Standard That Can Make Your Writing More Powerful.
+“Don’t over-rely on SEO tools” metamorphosed through a few dozen variations until it becameCopycat Content: SEO Tools Got Us Here, Humans Will Get Us Out.

 Share Them with Someone Else

-Commit your ideas to "paper" and it becomes much easier to pair up with a collaborator.
+Commit your ideas to “paper” and it becomes much easier to pair up with a collaborator.
 They can help you identify your most compelling ideas, ask questions to further your thinking, and add their own brand of experience- and perspective-filled fertilizer into the mix.
+These collaborators can be colleagues, peers from your network, or if you’re feeling really brave — customers.

-3) Harvesting Ideas When They’re Ripe
+3) Harvest Ideas When They’re Ripe

 Some ideas will be planted into your garden almost fully-formed and can be written and published right away.
 Other ideas will require weeks, months, even years to grow.
-Some will never make it but might just provide something useful for other ideas—like a decaying crop providing nutrients to the soil for those more successful plants around it.
+Some will never make it but might just provide something useful for other ideas — like a decaying crop providing nutrients to the soil for those more successful plants around it.
+For those ideas that are somewhere between the two ends of this spectrum, it’s important to identify the characteristics that mean a blog post idea is ready to write.
+There are four factors I consider when vetting ideas:

 • Impact: How will this blog post influence your company and your goals?